enriquepablo/syntreenet/README.rst

     x.__class__.from_paths(x.get_paths()) == x

 It must be noted that although logically a set of tuples should be enough, in practice it is much more efficient if ``get_paths`` returns the paths with an order that corresponds to the order of the corresponding syntactic elements in the (linearized) fact, from left to right.
 At this moment *the implementation relies on that*.
-In fact I think it is the correct thing to do: that linearization is part of the structure of the facts that can leak to syntreenet_, since it is universal (or at least we can make it a requirement without loosing anything).
+In fact I think it is the correct thing to do: that linearization of the tree is part of the structure of the facts that can leak to syntreenet_, since it is universal (or at least we can make it a requirement without loosing anything).

 Meta
 ++++